HyeonuPark/Snark-lang/Reference.md

 ### Method

-In some case, we should access function's execution context called `this`.
+In some case, we should access function's call context which known as `this`.
 Unlike JS, you cannot do this unless you explicitly declare the function as a method.
 To write method, just include keyword `this` as a first argument of the function.

 ```
 let obj = {